Contact us

 Nottebohm Case: The Facts

-The Nottebohm case between Lichtenstein and Guatemala, decided by the International Court of Justice (ICJ) 1955 revolved around a refusal by the government of Guatemala to recognize the acquisition of citizenship by an individual who obtained citizenship by naturalization in Liechtenstein.
+The ICJ Decision of 1955 in Liechtenstein vs Guatemala (the Nottebohm Case), decided by the International Court of Justice at the Hague, revolved around a refusal by the government of Guatemala to recognise the acquisition of citizenship by an individual who obtained citizenship by naturalisation in Liechtenstein.
 Friedrich Nottebohm was born in Germany and had moved and settled in Guatemala where he opened up a business.
 In October 1939, after the beginning of WWII while on a visit to Europe he applied for citizenship in Liechtenstein and was approved.
-A year later he traveled back to Guatemala with his Liechtenstein passport where he continued his business activities.
+A year later he travelled back to Guatemala with his Liechtenstein passport where he continued his business activities.
 As a result of war measures, Guatemala arrested Nottebohm and confiscated all his property as they deemed him to be German.
-Following his release, Nottebohm traveled back to Liechtenstein where he continued living.
-In 1951, the government of Liechtenstein acting on behalf of Nottebohm instituted proceedings against Guatemala in the ICJ..
+Following his release, Nottebohm travelled back to Liechtenstein where he continued living.
+In 1951, the government of Liechtenstein acting on behalf of Nottebohm instituted proceedings against Guatemala in the ICJ.

 The Nottebohm Judgement